-Due to parking restrictions, fire code, licensing regulations, and insurance policies, CND families and friends may not park in the MBK Sports Complex Circle or remain in the MBK Gymnasium following camper pick-up.
+Due to parking restrictions, fire code, licensing regulations, and insurance policies, CND families and friends may not park in the MBK Circle or remain in the MBK Gymnasium following camper pick-up.
 To insure the safety of all campers and staff, please take your camper and leave within ten (10) minutes of pick-up.
 If you are planning on coming in longer than 10 minutes, we would ask that you park in the visitor parking located on campus (either down by the tennis courts or by Noyes House).

-Later Pick-Up Fees
+Late Pick-Up Fees

-A nominal fee of \$2 per child per 15-minute increment is charged for a later pick-up beginning at 5:00 p.m. until 5:30 p.m. (\$4 max per day).
+A nominal fee of \$5 per child is charged for a later pick-up beginning at 5:00 p.m. until 5:30 p.m.
 Payment of the late pick-up charge will be due at time of pick-up to CND staff, so please make sure to bring exact payment that afternoon as our camp staff will not have change available.